mmzsource/mxmmz/README.md

 - Create (interactive) code examples (and their tests) in other repositories and only include the generated code in this repository, so this repository stays clean.
+- Use stable links.
+Compound interest.
+- Don't get too dependent on the host (currently: github pages).
+I've succeeded in also uploading the blog to my (domain-name) host while keeping all URLs the same and changing almost nothing except for the deployment target.
+So there is at least 1 backup strategy.

 ## Setup